 To illustrate the new “digital poorhouse,” Eubanks’ book tells the stories of those affected by different types of benefit decision-making algorithms.
 She traveled to Indiana, where so-called “modernization” processes for benefit eligibility have mistakenly denied many families of the healthcare or welfare support they on which they depend.
 In Los Angeles, the coordinated entry system attempts to combat homelessness using an algorithm that rates candidates by their vulnerability and matches them with the appropriate resources.
 In Allegheny County, Pennsylvania, a new family screening tool works to keep children safe by attempting to determine which ones are most likely to suffer abuse at home.
 Eubanks noted that the tools operate on limited and subsequently biased data set; the family screening algorithm only collects information from those families who have interacted with the county and state for parenting support, namely, poor and working-class families.
 Upper- and middle-class families typically obtain support through private means, making their data far less likely to enter the county’s algorithms.

 In professions like law and medicine, a strict set of ethical standards applies, as well as real penalties for violating them.
 In data science, however, there are no such strictures, and thus, no real penalties for flouting what are at best vague statements of ethical responsibility.
-Ajunwa pointed out that the people who designed these decision-making programs now have as much power as doctors and lawyers, and just as a strict code of ethics was developed and established for those professions, one must be developed to guide programmers and data scientists.
+Ajunwa pointed out that the people who designed these decision-making programs now have as much power as doctors and lawyers, and just as strict codes of ethics were established for the medical and legal professions, one must be developed to guide programmers and data scientists.

 Eubanks admitted that although her book paints a rather dark picture, she hopes that it will rouse readers to inform themselves about the automated systems that govern many aspects of our lives.
 “I see us engaged in a really difficult conversation that I hope will force us to face the deeper social issues that we have been trying to ignore,” she said.